Purpose of this page

 How to submit a land claim in Slovakia

-recorded as "unclaimed" are their grandchildren or great grandchildren.
+now recorded as "unclaimed" are their grandchildren or great

-other heirs will be involved automatically.
-The court will inform all
+be involved automatically.
+The court will inform all the heirs,

 They can either accept the inheritance, or resign by written